 About Hopewell Ceremonial Earthworks

-Hopewell Ceremonial Earthworks is the collective name for eight monumental sites built by Native Americans between 1,600 and 2,000 years ago in what is now the state of Ohio.
+Hopewell Ceremonial Earthworks is the collective name for eight monumental sites built by Native Americans between 1,600 and 2,000 years ago.
+They are located in what is now the state of Ohio.

 Five of the earthworks sites are managed by the National Park Service; three are managed by the Ohio History Connection.